travigd/documentation/http-api/optional-http-headers/trusted-intermediary.md

 # Optional HTTP Headers: Trusted Intermediary

-The trusted intermediary header relates to supporting a common security architecture.
+The trusted intermediary header helps Event Store support a common security architecture.
 There are thousands of possible methods for handling authentication and it is impossible for us to support them all.
-The general idea behind the header is that you can configure a trusted intermediary to handle the authentication instead of Event Store.
+The header allows you to configure a trusted intermediary to handle the authentication instead of Event Store.
+A sample configuration is to enable OAuth2 with the following steps:

-A sample configuration of this might be to enable OAuth2.
-First configure Event Store to run on the local loopback.
-Next configure nginx to handle OAuth2 authentication.
-After authenticating the user, nginx would rewrite the request and forward it to the loopback to the Event Store that would actually serve the request.
+- Configure Event Store to run on the local loopback.
+- Configure nginx to handle OAuth2 authentication.
+- After authenticating the user, nginx rewrites the request and forwards it to the loopback to the Event Store that serves the request.

+The header has the form of `{user}; group, group1` and the Event Store ACLs use the information to handle security.

 ```http
 ES-TrustedAuth: "root; admin, other"
 ```

-The header has the form of "{user}; group, group1".
-This information will then be used with the internal Event Store ACLs to handle security.
+> [!NOTE]

-It is important to note that this feature is **DISABLED** by default.
-You must specifically opt into this feature by running the Event Store with the Enable Trusted Intermediary command/config option.
+> This feature is **DISABLED** by default.
+You must specifically opt into this feature by running Event Store with the Enable Trusted Intermediary [configuration](~/dotnet-api/embedded-client.md) or [command line option](~/server/command-line-arguments.md).